Island Hopping in Greece: The Perfect 7-Day Itinerary

 After one final lazy breakfast at Mykonos Blu, hop on the high-speed ferry, which travels from Mykonos to Santorini in less than three hours.
 Begin the afternoon at what, according to locals, is the island’s best beach bar—Theros Wave Bar at Vlychada Beach—and stay for sunset to admire the view of the sea and distant cliffs.
 For dinner, it’s off to the capital of Fira to feast on moussaka soufflé and veal cheeks with tzatziki cheesecake at Koukoumavlos, housed in an 18th-century sea captain’s home.
 While the food here earns rave reviews, it’s the terrace, with its vistas of the Santorini volcano and caldera, that’s the true showstopper.
 For a signature Santorini experience, check into one of the cave homes, or any of the island’s fabulous cliffside hotels.
 Our pick: Katikies Hotel for its bright-white rooms and stunning infinity pool.

 One of the best ways to get a sense of Santorini’s varied landscape is from the water, during a caldera cruise through hidden coves and hot springs.
-A catamaran tour with Travel2Greece passes by sites like the volcanic island of Thirassia—a time-trapped version of Santorini—and the Efta Pedes church, built inside a cliffside cave along Mouzakia Bay.
+Hop on a catamaran tour to pass by sites like the volcanic island of Thirassia—a time-trapped version of Santorini—and the Efta Pedes church, built inside a cliffside cave along Mouzakia Bay.
 If you really want to escape the crowds that cram the streets of Fira and Oia (especially come July), opt for lunch at Mesa Pigadia by Akro, a secluded restaurant housed in a cave with a private beach just below.
 Squeeze in a bit of shopping between beach visits at boutiques like Under a Fig Tree, whose collection spotlights Greek designers, or any branch of Ammos, which stocks everything from Missoni dresses to Mykonian towels.
-Another don’t-miss is Ilias Lalalounis, in Fira, whose handmade gold Greek jewelry takes inspiration from the styles of ancient civilizations.
+Another don’t-miss is Ilias Lalaounis, in Fira, whose handmade gold Greek jewelry takes inspiration from the styles of ancient civilizations.

 Santorini’s postcard-perfect village of Oia, with its blue domed churches and white cave homes, is the perfect place to spend the evening.
 Pop in for a drink at Hassapiko, an Oia institution that’s housed in a former butcher shop and referred to by locals as “Marikey’s bar.”
 For dinner, request a seat on the terrace at Metaxy Mas in the untouched farming village of Exo Gonia.
 Its old stone cottage-turned-tavern is tucked behind the church of Agios Charalambos, one of the largest churches on Santorini with a unique red-tile roof.
 After dinner, taxi back over to Oia and tuck into one of 27 suites at Andronis Luxury Suites, whose cave-live rooms come with beds raised on stone platforms and outdoor plunge pools.